The Easiest Thanksgiving Dishes to Make

 Classic Balsamic Vinaigrette

 Forget the store-bought dressing.
-Your holiday salad is deserving of a homemade vinaigrette and this five-ingredient balsamic recipe will wow guests.
+Your holiday salad is deserving of a homemade vinaigrette, and this five-ingredient balsamic recipe will wow your family members.
 If you want a sweeter vinaigrette to drizzle on your salad, you could swap out the dijon mustard for maple syrup.

 Get our recipe for Classic Balsamic Vinaigrette.

 Sangria: It's not just for sipping on rooftops in the summer.
 Give the wine cocktail Thanksgiving treatment by mixing in cider, brandy, spices, and a splash of ginger beer.
-Bonus points if you show up to Friendsgiving with this autumn-inspired sangria in a pumpkin-shaped pitcher.
 Making a big batch ahead of time means you won't have to play bartender all night.

 Sparkling Caramel Hot Cider

 This easy-to-mix drink doubles as dessert, as you'll stir caramel sauce into the apple cider.
 Ginger ale gives it the sparkle, and apple slices and cinnamon sticks make it Instagram ready.